Wednesday, November 28th, 2018 – Friday, November 30th, 2018

 Bridging Employer Relations to Career Advising: Adopting an Agile Approach

 Does your team seem disconnected between employer relations and career advising?
 Learn how agile methodology can be applied to career center teams to bridge the gap and keep colleagues in sync.
-See how an agile business workflow can be adapted to meet the collaboration and project management needs of your team.
+See how an agile business workflow can be adapted to meet the collaboration and project management needs of career services.
 Be able to apply immediate strategies to improve collaboration, communication, evaluate team performance and get work done.
 This approach also demonstrates how a team can use a metric approach to effectively plan work and capacity, along with measuring team efficiencies.

 - Learn how the agile method can be adapted and applied to career centers.